ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 ### Prerequistes
-This guide will walk through the process of setting up Greenwood to support the developing and publishing of your package (theme pack) to npm.
+This guide will walk through the process of setting up Greenwood to support the developing and publishing of your package (theme pack) to **npm*.

 To try and focus on just the theme pack aspects, this guide assumes a couple things:
 1. You are already familiar with [setting up](/getting-started/) a Greenwood project.